-The best way to visit Loch Ness is in a hire car.
-You can get a bus to Drumnadrochit or the Clansman Hotel for Urquhart Castle and a Loch Ness cruise, but with a car, you have more flexibility to also visit Invermoriston Falls and Furt Augustus.
+The best way to visit Loch Ness is by car.
+You can also get a bus to Drumnadrochit or the Clansman Hotel for Urquhart Castle and a Loch Ness cruise.
+However, with a car, you are less dependent on bus schedules and more flexible to visit other locations such as Invermoriston Falls and Fort Augustus.

-Loch Ness is also a fantastic destination for paddling sports – if you dare to cruise the loch in such a small boat!
+Loch Ness is a fantastic destination for water sports, especially paddling and canoeing – if you dare to explore the loch in such a small boat.
+Monster alert!

-The battlefield in Culloden is where the Jacobite uprising came to a tragic end in 1745.
+The battlefield of Culloden is where the Jacobite Uprising came to a tragic end in 1745.
 Many people lost their lives here.
-You can visit the battlefield and the visitor centre to pay tribute, or join a guided walk around the battlefield to learn even more.
+You can visit the battlefield and the visitor centre to pay tribute, or join a guided walk around the grounds to learn more (£11, FREE for National Trust for Scotland members.
+Join here!).
 I recommend having at least 3 hours to spend here.

 Clava Cairns is a much older historic site near Culloden.
 The cairns are a series of round chambered tombs and standing stone circles dating back to at least 2,000 BC.
 Outlander fans will find delight in the tallest standing stone – but make sure you respect the site and resist from touching the stones.

-There is a regular bus service from Inverness to Culloden Battlefield and Clava Cairns is only half an hour walk from there.
-Of course, you can also drive.
+There is a regular bus service (no. 2) from Inverness to Culloden Battlefield.
+Clava Cairns is only half an hour walk from there (find walk info here, Stage 3-6).

 Tickets for the Jacobite Steam Train can sell out quickly and months in advance.
 They usually go on sale sometime in autumn for the following summer season.
 The train only runs from mid-April to the end of October.
-Keep up to date here.
+Check availability & book tickets here.

-Day Trip 5: Moray Firth to Spey Bay
+5) Road Trip: Moray Coast to Spey Bay

 If boat tours are not your jam, make your way to the Scottish Dolphin Centre in Spey Bay.
 The centre offers educational, but land-based wildlife walks and tours.
 If you are lucky you might spot some dolphins from the shoreline!

-Cullen is a small coastal town about 60 miles east if Inverness – just a little further than Spey Bay which is included in Day Trip 5!
-The town is most famous for one thing: Cullen Skink, a creamy white fish soup that originates from this area.
-However, there is also plenty of other reasons to visit Cullen that make it worth a day trip from Inverness.
+Cullen is a small coastal town about 60 miles east of Inverness, just a little further than Spey Bay which is included in Day Trip 5!
+It is also one of my favourite scenic towns in Scotland!

 Things to do in Cullen

-One of the most unique experiences in Cullen is to walk on the Old Railway Line and across the eight-arch viaduct above the village.
+Walking along the Old Railway Line and across the aside viaduct is one of the most unique experiences in Cullen.
 The views are fantastic and you might even spot some dolphins in the bay below.

 If you like seafood, of course, you can’t leave Cullen without trying Cullen Skink.
-Rockpool Cafe is a popular option in the middle of town.
+Rockpool Cafe is a lovely restaurant in the middle of town.
 If you’re a vegan like me, rest assured as they also have great vegan options!

-The Black Isle is actually a peninsula just north of Inverness.
-It Is quite densely populated and a rich farming region, but there is also wonderful nature to explore.
+The Black Isle is a lush peninsula north of Inverness.
+It Is quite densely populated and a thriving farming region, but there is still plenty of wonderful scenery to explore.
 It is also one of Scotland’s best places to spot dolphins in the Moray Firth.